 Many mice and some touchpads have a middle mouse button.
 On a mouse with a scroll wheel, you can usually press directly down on the scroll wheel to middle-click.
 If you don’t have a middle mouse button, you can press the left and right mouse buttons at the same time to middle-click.

 On touchpads that support multi-finger taps, you can tap with three fingers at once to middle-click.
 You have toin the touchpad settings for this to work.

-Many applications use middle-click for shortcuts:
+Many applications use middle-click for advanced click shortcuts.

 In the file manager, middle-click serves two roles.
 If you middle-click a folder, it will open in a new tab.
 This mimics the behavior of popular web browsers.
 If you middle-click a file, it will open the file, just as if you had double-clicked.

 Some specialized applications allow you to use the middle mouse button for other functions.
 Search your application’s help for middle-click or middle mouse button.